igorwojda/kotlin-coding-challenges/app/src/test/java/com/igorwojda/string/calitalisesentence/CapitalizeSentence.md

 [Puzzle files](.)

-Write a method that will capitalize first letter of every word.
+Given string implement a function which capitalizes first letter of every word.

 ## Examples